-- chopped dates, raisins, apricots or other dried fruit
+- 1 – 2 tablespoons chopped dates, raisins, apricots or other dried fruit

-- pure maple syrup, coconut sugar or other sweetener of choice
+- 1 – 2 tablespoons pure maple syrup, coconut sugar or other sweetener of choice

-- almond butter or nut butter of choice
+- 1 – 2 tablespoons almond butter or nut butter of choice

-I prefer to eat my porridge at room temp but you can heat yours either in the microwave for a minute or two, or use a heated pot of water setting the mason jar in the center until warmed.
+I prefer to eat my breakfast jars at room temp but you can heat yours either in the microwave for a minute or two, or use a heated pot of water setting the mason jar in the center until warmed.

-This will fill 5, maybe 6, pint sized mason jars.
-Wide mouth jars are preferred, much easier to spoon out of for eating.
+This will fill 4 – 6 pint sized mason jars with plenty of toppings.
+Wide mouths are preferred as it’s much easier to spoon out of for eating.

 I like my porridge on the thicker side, adjust water adding more for a thinner consistency.
 I prefer to add the non-dairy milk at serving to thin it out a bit.